Thursday, April 20, 2017

 Anne Covenhoven was the daughter of John Couwenhoven and Mary Sprong, [23] though Mary is frequently misidentified as Mary Cozine.
 Anne's daughter, Mary, was named after her maternal grandmother, while her son, Garret, was named after his maternal uncle.
 Her other son, Cornelius, was named after his paternal grandfather.

-Ann Johnson was the daughter of Jacobus Johnson and supposedly Sarah Quick.[16]
-Jacobus was the son of Cornelius Johnson and Sarah Mambret, mentioned in his father’s will written in Kingwood, Hunterdon , NJ on 5 Mar 1770, named as one of the executors.
-In May 1786 Cornelius Johnson is mentioned as the surviving executor, Jacobus having died in the interim.[17]
-Jacobus’ will, written on 2 Jan 1778 in Amwell, Hunterdon, NJ, mentions his wife, but does not name her, his two sons, Jacob James and Peter, and his daughters, Alice, Sarah and Anna.
-The will was proved on 24 Oct 1778.[18]
-Cornelius and Ann Johnson’s son, Jacob J (James?), was named after his maternal uncle.
-From later probate records it appears that Jacobus’ wife at his death was named Elizabeth .
-On 14 Aug 1790 Peter Johnson was appointed the administrator of the estate of Elizabeth Johnson of Amwell, Hunterdon , NJ [19] and Cornelius Quick was the fellowbondsman.
-Both were of Amwell.
-It is unknown if Elizabeth was the mother of any of Jacobus’ children.
-Peter Johnson died before 13 May 1801 when Peter Fisher [Peter’s brother-in-law] and Jacob James Johnson, all of Hunterdon Co., NJ were declared the fellowbondsmen for his estate.
-Cornelius Quick was of Oxford, Sussex Co., NJ when he died before 24 Nov 1795 when Jacob James Johnson of Hunterdon Co. was given administration of his estate.[20]
-An inventory of his estate was taken in Hunterdon Co. by Peter Prisler [Peter Fisher?, his brother-in-law] and Jacob Schenck.
-His widow, Ann, married
+Ann Johnson was the daughter of Jacobus Johnson and supposedly Sarah Quick.
+[24] Jacobus was the son of Cornelius Johnson and his 2nd wife, Ann Stout, mentioned in his father’s will written in Kingwood, Hunterdon, NJ on 5 Mar 1770, named as one of the executors.
+In May 1786 Cornelius Johnson is mentioned as the surviving executor, Jacobus having died in the interim.
+[25] Jacobus’ will, written on 2 Jan 1778 in Amwell, Hunterdon, NJ, mentions his wife, but does not name her, his two sons, Jacob James and Peter, and his daughters, Alice, Sarah and Anna.
+The will was proved on 24 Oct 1778.
+[26] Later probate records show that Jacobus’ wife at his death was named Elizabeth, not Sarah.
+Letters of administration on her estate were given on 14 Aug 1790 to Peter Johnson (presumably her son), with Cornelius Quick, fellowbondsman (presumably her son-in-law by his marriage to her daughter, Ann), all of Amwell, Hunterdon, NJ.
+[27] It is unknown if Elizabeth was the mother of any of Jacobus’ children.
+Peter Johnson died before 13 May 1801 when Peter Fisher [Peter’s brother-in-law] and Jacob James Johnson [his brother], all of Hunterdon Co., NJ were declared the fellowbondsmen for his estate.

-Jacob2, Teunis1), was probably the widow of John Williamson who died in Amwell, Hunterdon , NJ before 26 Aug 1769.[21]
-Her son, Jacob, moved to Amwell by 1778 and may have been living with Cornelius and Mary in 1780.[22]
-She would not have been the mother of any of Cornelius Quick’s children.
-Cornelius’ first wife is unknown.
+Mary Williamson, wife of Cornelius5 Quick (Francis4, Cornelius3, Jacob2, Teunis1), was probably the widow of John Williamson who died in Amwell, Hunterdon, NJ before 26 Aug 1769.
+[30] As his second wife (his first wife being unknown), she was probably not the mother of any of his children.
+Her son, Jacob Williamson, moved to Amwell by 1778 and may have been living with Cornelius and Mary in 1780.
+[31]

 [3] Quick Family, p.
 75.